OMG – SO MANY PICTURES!

 After weeks of going through picture by picture, I then had one big pile of keepers.
 I then started this process all over again.
-Five pictures of the same thing weren’t needed.
-I carefully would pick out the best one (maybe two) and again my pile got smaller.
+Five photos of the same thing weren’t needed.
+I carefully picked out the best one (maybe two) and again my pile got smaller.

 Storing the Pictures You’re Keeping

 So now what?
-Do you have a big pile of pictures too big to carry with you in an RV or store in a small space?
-So after you read the above sentence, you’re probably thinking I had very few pictures now right?
+Do you have a big pile of pictures to carry in an RV or store in a small space?
+So after you read the above sentence, you’re probably thinking, I had very few pictures now, right?
 Wrong!
 First off, I love photography, and second, I’m a mom, and third I’m a “daughter” who was left hundreds and hundreds of family photos.
 So what did I do?
 I packed them all in a box and shipped them to Scan Cafe to be scanned.
 Yes, this can be done yourself, but how many hours and hours do you really want to spend scanning one photo at a time?
-Both Justin and I worked full time, had our last daughter still at home very active in school sports, plus we were still trying to go through and sell 99% of our household items and the bottom line was, we simply did not have time to do this ourselves.
+Both Justin and I worked full time, had our last daughter still at home very active in school sports, plus we were still trying to go through and sell 99% of our household items and the bottom line was we simply did not have time to do this ourselves.
 I do not have an affiliate with, nor am I paid from Scan Cafe.
-I’m just a very happy customer.
+I’m just a pleased customer.
 I know there are several companies out there that do similar scanning but after quite a bit of research, I loved the fact that every old, faded photo was corrected and color fixed for free!
-About 6 weeks from when I mailed my first box of negatives and pictures, I received a link to view them online.
-I then went through them all one more time and picked the ones I wanted to be saved in high quality on discs, and sent back to me.
+About 6 weeks after I mailed my first box of negatives and pictures, I received a link to view them online.
+I then went through them all one more time and picked the ones I wanted to be saved in high quality on discs and sent back to me.
 They even returned all the original pictures and negatives.